 Previously, the benefits of stretching were based on perceived notions (Bracko, 2002), whereas now there is data-based evidence to support the use, or lack of use, of stretching and flexibility protocols.

-As we have highlighted in our scientific rationale for stretching mini course, stretching can improve your range of motion, increase muscle flexibility, and prevent injury if done right.
+As we have highlighted in our Flexibility and Stretching Coach curriculum, stretching can improve your range of motion, increase muscle flexibility, and prevent injury if done right.

 Let's explore some of the research behind the benefits and relevance of stretching and flexilbility training as a whole.

 Benefits of Stretching

 Clark and Lucett (2015) indicate the benefits of flexibility training include: decreased chance of injury, prevention or correction of muscle imbalances, improved posture, and enhancement of joint range of motion.

 Shier (2004) did a review of research literature on stretching and flexibility and found seven studies suggesting that regular stretching, not specifically stretching before exercise, improves performance on the following variables: maximal voluntary contraction, contraction velocity, eccentric and concentric contraction force, counter-movement jump height, and 50-yard dash time.